 So, keep reading to find the answers you are looking for.

 1: When to Fertilize Tomatoes

-Your tomato plants should be fertilizing at different stages of their plant’s growth.
+Your tomato plants should be fertilized at different stages of their plant’s growth.
 But first of all, you must get the soil test.
-This is very important to identify the exact nutrients deficiency and determine the proper fertilizer ratio.
+This is very important to identify the exact nutrient deficiency and determine the proper fertilizer ratio.

 Fertilize Soil Before Planting Tomatoes

-After getting the soil test report make a proper fertilizer mix based on that report.
-Then add the fertilizer mix at the bottom soil of the planting hole.
+After getting the soil test report, make a proper fertilizer mix based on that report.
+Then add the fertilizer mix to the bottom soil of the planting hole.

 Next, add a layer of infertile soil over the fertilizer mix and place the plants on it.

-This unfertile layer of soil keeps away the plant root to contact the fertilizer mix at the very beginning and prevent root burning.
+This unfertile layer of soil keeps away the plant root from contacting the fertilizer mix at the very beginning and prevents root burning.

 Fertilize Tomatoes After Planting to Before Flowering

 After transplanting tomato plants, you should wait at least 2-3 weeks to fertilize them again.
-At this time, your tomato plants will set on the container or ground and recover the plant stress.
-Then again you can apply granular or liquid fertilizer to your tomatoes.
+At this time, your tomato plants will sit on the container or ground and recover the plant stress.
+Then again, you can apply granular or liquid fertilizer to your tomatoes.